 Read our full Tailor Brands review to learn more.

-Incfile was founded in 2004 and has since become one of the most trusted names in the formation services industry.
-Vermont small business owners who decide to work with Incfile will have three different packages to choose from, and pricing ranges from $0-$249 (plus state filing fee).
+Bizee was founded in 2004 and has since become one of the most trusted names in the formation services industry.
+Vermont small business owners who decide to work with Bizee will have three different packages to choose from, and pricing ranges from $0-$249 (plus state filing fee).

-- Free company formation services with Incfile’s Silver package
+- Free company formation services with Bizee’s Silver package

 - Provides a user-friendly dashboard for keeping up with important deadlines and tracking your filing status